Skip to content

 Day 2 Explore Ahmedabad’s Old City

-Plough the intricate narrow lanes of Ahmedabad’s old city, the living museum exhibits its rich history of maritime trade that conveys through its lavish mansions.
+Plow the intricate narrow lanes of Ahmedabad’s old city, the living museum exhibits its rich history of maritime trade that is conveyed through its lavish mansions.
 These houses are either still occupied or locked up today.
 The ones locked up or used as warehouses are fading and left to deteriorate.
 Nonetheless, you still could have eye pleasure by observing the door motifs.

-I’d recommend you book a 2.5 hours tour from Historical Walk if you keen to learn more about the heart of the city.
+I’d recommend you book a 2.5-hour tour from Historical Walk if you are keen to learn more about the heart of the city.

-Tip: Many of the places of interests are not listed on google map.
-Ask anyone they will point you in the direction.
+Tip: Many of the places of interest are not listed on Google Maps.
+Ask anyone, they will point you in the direction.
 Some pols connect to the main road following small lanes.
 You could derail.

-My final destination is Shree Swaminarayan Mandir Kalupur.
-I began my tour from Old Stock Market.
+I began my tour from Old Stock Market and ended at Shree Swaminarayan Mandir Kalupur.
 You could reverse this plan and set Old Stock Market as your final destination :).

-As early as 9 am, I started my tour from Old Stock Market (1), it’s where Manek Chowk (3) locates.
-The market is very much empty in early morning.
+As early as 9 AM, I started my tour from Old Stock Market (1), it’s where Manek Chowk (3) is located.
+The market is very much empty in the early morning.
 Behind the Stock Market, Rani no Hajiro is a complex of tombs of Ahmed Shah’s Queens.
 Mahurat Ni Pol (27) is in the same market.
 You will see a blue plaque.
 Chandla Ol is an old market for brass pooja items.
 In 120 meters on Gandhi Street, you will find many bookstores under a bridge.
 That’s known as Fernandes Bridge (7).

-Astapad Jain Derasar (10) erected in the dense Doshiwada Ni Pol (9) in the 19th century.
+Astapad Jain Derasar (10) was erected in the dense Doshiwada Ni Pol (9) in the 19th century.
 Its highly ornamented carvings are stunning.
-On the right corner of this block, a 180 years old Harkunvar Baa Ni Haveli features unique Indo-Chinese elements – dragon ornaments.
-With 60 rooms makes it the largest haveli in the old city.
+On the right corner of this block, a 180-year-old Harkunvar Baa Ni Haveli features unique Indo-Chinese elements – dragon ornaments.
+With 60 rooms, it makes it the largest haveli in the old city.
 I just stared at the balcony for its beauty.

 I already lost myself here.
 Get some snacks and tea!

-I walked to Chaumukhji Ni Pol for Dodhia Haveli , which has converted to a guesthouse now.
-The entrances pillars and the splendid motifs carving that worth the walk.
-Some famous Jain temples on this route including Shantinath Jain Derasar and Ajitnath Bhagwan Jain Derasar .
+I walked to Chaumukhji Ni Pol for Dodhia Haveli , which has been converted into a guesthouse now.
+The entrance pillars and the splendid motifs of carving are worth the walk.
+Some famous Jain temples on this route include Shantinath Jain Derasar and Ajitnath Bhagwan Jain Derasar

 Where to Eat?

-Noorani Bara Handi looks a little shady from outside; it serves delicious varieties of kebab and other tandooris.
-Azad Restaurant & Corporate Sweets, Zaveriwad is a place for sweets and snacks, but also serves vegetarian meals.
+Noorani Bara Handi looks a little shady from the outside; it serves delicious varieties of kebab and other tandooris.
+Azad Restaurant & Corporate Sweets, Zaveriwad is a place for sweets and snacks but also serves vegetarian meals.

 Useful Information